1757 - French invasion of Hanover – Richelieu marches towards Saxony

 - Richelieu received a letter from the Danish plenipotentiary informing him that the King of Denmark had agreed with the Convention of Kloster-Zeven and had ratified it.
 Richelieu then felt free to concentrate his attention on his right wing where the arrival of Frederick's Army had changed the strategic situation.

 - Horn surprised a French detachment near Egeln.
-He then surprised the unaware garrison of Aschersleben (6 sqns and 200 commandeered foot) and recaptured the place.
-In this action, the French lost 60 men killed (including the commander, Colonel Comte Lusignan) and 12 officers and 180 troopers taken prisoners; the Prussians lost only 8 men.
+He then surprised the unaware garrison of Aschersleben (6 sqns and 200 picked foot) and recaptured the place.
+In this action, the French lost 60 men killed (including the commander, Colonel Comte Lusignan) and 12 officers and 180 troopers taken prisoners, while the Prussians lost only 8 men.
 Horn then advanced on Gröningen and Kroppenstedt but, seeing that they were strongly defended, he returned to Aschersleben.

 - Prince Ferdinand marched from Arnstedt to Ditfurt.
 The French withdrew all their advanced troops who retired to Osterwieck.